 How Is Herpes Different In Dogs and Humans?

-Whilst the herpes virus may certainly appear at first glance to be surprisingly similar in both humans and dogs, there are some important differences between the two strains that should be kept in mind.
+While the herpes virus may certainly appear at first glance to be surprisingly similar in both humans and dogs, there are some important differences between the two strains that should be kept in mind.

 Generally speaking, humans infected with the herpes virus will never be able to rid themselves of the disease, even with antiviral treatment.
 Dogs meanwhile, do have a chance of beating the condition and not continuing to be carriers.